aws-samples/container-patterns/pattern/ecs-advanced-container-health-check/index.md

 The container health check provides visibility into the availability of your application from the instance level.
 However, it does not monitor external network availability or other components of your architecture.
 As David Yanacek points out, [health checks can be implemented at multiple levels of your architecture](https://aws.amazon.com/builders-library/implementing-health-checks/).

-In this post, we dive into best practices around leveraging ECS container health checks:
+In this pattern, we dive into best practices around leveraging ECS container health checks:

 - Improving visibility into the health check process
 - Enhancing the security posture of your health checks